ai-driven-dev/prompts/README.md

 ## Step: 1: Load the Knowledge Base
 - Please load "knowledgeBase".
 - Print all steps in short numbered list so the user know what we are doing.
-- Ask user: "What is the feature you want to build?"
+- If conversation is empty: Ask user "What is the feature you want to build?"
+- If conversation is not empty, go to next step.

 ## Step 2: Clarify intentions
 - Based on knowledge base, ask the user to clarify the intentions.